gbmhunter/blog/content/pcb-design/component-packages/pg-sct595-component-package/_index.md

 ## Dimensions

-{{% ref "fig-pg-sct595-package-dimensions" %}} shows the dimensions for the PG-SCT595 package.
+The below image shows the dimensions for the PG-SCT595 package:

-{{% figure ref="fig-pg-sct595-package-dimensions" src="pg-sct595-package-dimensions.png" width="800px" caption="The dimensions for the PG-SCT595 package[^infineon-bts3800sl-gate-driver-ds]." %}}
+{{% figure src="_assets/pg-sct595-package-dimensions.png" width="800px" caption="The dimensions for the PG-SCT595 package[^infineon-bts3800sl-gate-driver-ds]." %}}

 ## Recommended Land Pattern

-{{% ref "fig-pg-sct595-recommended-land-pattern" %}} shows the recommended land pattern and solder paste apertures.
+The below image shows the recommended land pattern and solder paste apertures:

-{{% figure ref="fig-pg-sct595-recommended-land-pattern" src="pg-sct595-recommended-land-pattern.png" width="700px" caption="The recommended land pattern and solder paste apertures for the PG-SCT595 package[^infineon-pg-sct595-5-1]." %}}
+{{% figure src="_assets/pg-sct595-recommended-land-pattern.png" width="700px" caption="The recommended land pattern and solder paste apertures for the PG-SCT595 package[^infineon-pg-sct595-5-1]." %}}

 ## Common Uses